Gerald Santos and his showbiz struggles before landing ‘Thuy’

 Gerald further recalled how his showbiz career had never been a walk in the park.
 He went through so many network transfers, with intrigues on top of everything, but his faith in God was his key in holding on and never giving up.

-“Album lang and concert lang ng concert.
+“Album lang and concert lang nang concert.
 Wala naman nakakapansin but we kept on striving.
 Hindi kami sumuko at nagtiwala lang kami sa Diyos that our time will come.
-Wag mawawalan ng pag-asa at faith kay God.
+Huwag mawawalan ng pag-asa at faith kay God.
 Nag-hang on lang kami kay Lord, and asked, ‘Give us more reason na ipagpatuloy pa ito’.”

 Gerald just received his one-way ticket to London and is leaving on May 6 to start rehearsals.
 The Miss Saigon UK tour opens on July 3.